CodyTheDoer/bevy_easy_player_handler/README.md

 A more thorough example is available in the integration_example directory.
 You'll need to setup the plugin in your main function.

+You will need to ensure you have built an SQLite file "game_data.db" and placed it in your projects base directory, as per the example setup.

 ```rust
 // --- main.rs --- //
 use bevy::prelude::*;